andrescoopenet/andrescoopenet/README.md

 ### Hi there 👋

-**I'm Andres Orlando, a humble software developer from Lujan - Buenos Aires - Argentina.**
+**I'm Andres Orlando, a software developer from Lujan - Buenos Aires - Argentina.**

 Here some things about me: